Our Approach

 Funding for the institute is provided by the U.S. Department of Agriculture’s National Institute of Food and Agriculture as part of a larger initiative led by the U.S. National Science Foundation to establish new artificial intelligence institutes to accelerate research, expand America’s workforce and transform society in the decades to come.

-Research Areas
+Research Themes

-AIFS approach tackles three key challenges in its implementation by:
+AIFS tackles three key challenges by